CDC: Nine monkeypox cases confirmed across seven states

 “These cases were suspected by local clinicians.
 They were identified by local laboratories and triggered local public health action to help with treatment and management of any potential contacts,” Walensky said.

-Cases have been identified California, Florida, Massachusetts, New York, Utah, Virginia and Washington.
+Cases have been identified Nwe York, California, Florida, Massachusetts, Utah, Virginia and Washington.

 The clinical samples of these suspected cases were also tested by the CDC for confirmatory testing.